mattermost/mattermost-plugin-jira/docs/admininstrator-guide/notification-management.md

 ## Who can set up notification subscriptions for a channel?

-You can define in the plugin configuration who can set up a notification subscription.
+You can define who can set up a notification subscription in the plugin configuration.
 First, set which **Mattermost** user roles are allowed to access the subscription functionality at all:

 ![](../.gitbook/assets/image%20%282%29.png)